Could Trevone Boykin's arrest Monday change the Seahawks' off-season plans for adding a backup quarterback?

 The Seahawks saved about $1 million in going with Boykin last year instead of Tarvaris Jackson, who had held the job in 2015 (and who also had his own legal issues that complicated things, as well.
 Jackson did not play with any team last season, as it turned out).

-Given that Seattle has one of the most stable starting QB situations in the NFL with Wilson, the Seahawks are never going to want to invest much in a backup, which is why someone with the pedigree of Kaepernick may not be a realistic option — it still seems likely that at some point he could probably find both a team that would be willing to pay more and where he’d have a better chance of starting.
+Given that Seattle has one of the most stable starting QB situations in the NFL with Wilson, the Seahawks are never going to want to invest much in a backup, which is why someone with the pedigree of Kaepernick may not be a realistic option — it still seems likely that at some point he could probably find both a team that would be willing to pay more and where he’d have a better chance of starting (the least the Seahawks could pay Kaepernick is $900,000, assuming he’d be willing to take a minimum salary deal, which would be quite the comedown from the $13.25 million salary he had in 2016).

 But Wilson’s injury issues last season — a sprained ankle suffered week one, a sprained knee week three and a pectoral muscle injury at mid-season — made the Seahawks think at least a little bit more about how they handle the backup QB spot.
 Wilson had never missed a snap due to injury before last season, not ever even missed a snap in practice, and that gave the team comfort it could go inexpensive at the backup spot, as well as well as just going with two QBs — giving the team some much-desired roster flexibility during the regular season.